billcoding/flutter_android_info/README.md

 # flutter_android_info

-A flutter plugin to get android information such as Build Info &amp; DevideId &amp; ApkMd5
+A flutter plugin to get android information such as Build Info & DevideId & ApkMd5.